LaurentVeyssier/CarND-Traffic-Sign-Classifier/README.md

 ![](asset/processing.png)

-In the end I trained different models using two approachs:
+In the end, following various trials, I trained different models using two approachs:
 - no preprocessing using only the augmented dataset
 - preprocessing using L-channel and histogram normalization (clahe image processing)